gravitational/teleport/rfd/0173-terraform-machine-id.md

   - if the call fails because of missing permissions, output a user-friendly error such as:
     ```
     Failed to create bootstrap resources using your local credentials (user "hugo.hervieux@goteleport.com", address "mytenant.telpeort.sh:443").
-    Please chech you have the rights to create role, bot and token resources.
-If you got recently granted those rights you might need to re-log in.
+    Please check if you have the rights to create role, bot and token resources.
+You might need to re-log in for new rights to take effect.
     (tsh logout --proxy="mytenant.teleport.sh:443" --user="hugo.hervieux@goteleport.com")
     ```
 - continue the provider flow with the following joining config